BillyBrothers/Portfolio-Optimization/README.md

 ##  Motivation
 Like most people, I like money.
 The majority of us sell our time in exchange for cash.
 It's good but not great.
 Selling your labor requires time and energy -- and we have limited supplies of that, unfortunately.
 But fortunately, there are other avenues we can take like investing.
 Our money grows while we do...nothing?
 Sounds great!
 But for most people, investing is confusing.
 Everyone knows Real estate is great, but it's an extravagant expenditure -- a lot of time and energy just to acquire it.
 Other more affordable opportunities lie in the stock market -- much more affordable -- but still confusing.
 We've all heard the trope, **Don't put all your eggs in one basket**.
 So, we know we need to buy a lot of different kinds of stock.
 We call that *diversifying*.
 The other trope: **risk versus reward -- higher the risk higher the reward.** Sounds dandy but risk is scary -- we want to minimize it; Reward is sexy -- we need to maximize it.
-In finance speak risk is *volatility* or how much the price fluctuates relative to a benchmark like the entire market; and reward is *expected return* or how much your stock price grows.
+In finance speak risk is *volatility* or how much the price fluctuates relative to a benchmark like the entire market; and reward is *expected return* or how much you can expect to return based on historical performance.
 So, now you're at a crossroads.
 You know you need a basket of unique stock, you want the minimal amount of risk with the maximal amount of reward relative to that risk.
 You could pay a broker or take a class but that's too much of your time and energy.
 Where do you even start?

 ## Purpose
-The purpose of my project is to develop an app that allows users to input any quantity of stocks, whether they're all relative to a single sector or not, and receive a fundamental, investigative analysis on those stocks using their historical data via an Yahoo Finance API.
-The app would display pertinent information for the investor.
+The purpose of my project is to develop an app that allows users to input any quantity of stocks and display an optimal portfolio.
+The user will be able to adjust certain settings to interact with the data to answer pertinent investment questions about their stocks.

 ## Analysis and Output
-The user will have the answers to the most pertinent information for an investor building a stock portfolio:
+In addition to the optimized portfolio the user will be able to answer these questions:

 1) What are the historical returns of the assets in the financial dataset?
-   1) Import financial dataset (entire tech sector)
-   2) look at in comparsion to s&p 500
-   3) look at in comparsion to major economic indicators

-   start with serverside logic, then userinteractive what can we see, and how can the user interact with it?

-3) What are the volatilites for the assets in the financial dataset?
+2) What are the volatilites for the assets in the financial dataset?

-4) What are the expected returns for assets in the financial dataset?
+3) What are the expected returns for assets in the financial dataset?
   * serverside logic:
     1) import Use the U.S. Treasury Bill rate with maturity 1 year or less (risk free rate benchmark (it is the most risk free finanical asset known))
     2) import stock data